 What concentrations are available within the MBA program?

-Within the MBA program, concentrations are available in finance, human resource management, and sustainable management practices.
+Concentrations are available in finance, human resource management, and sustainable management practices.
 Click here to download the MBA concentration declaration form.
 For more information, please contact [email protected].

 What is a Concurrent Degree and how do I apply?

 A concurrent degree program allows students to complete two programs, with each program accepting up to 20% of its total required credits from the other.
 The concurrent degree program must be part of a well-balanced, unified and complete program of study related to the degree the student was admitted to and/or supports related career goals.
 Several conditions must be met to satisfy Graduate School policy:

 - The student must be admitted to concurrent degree program prior to completing 75% of credits in the initial master's degree, and prior to the final semester in the home degree.